josbeir/cakephp-docs-md/docs/4/en/appendices/4-2-migration-guide.md

   `assertMailSubjectContainsAt()` were added.
 - `mockService()` was added to `ConsoleIntegrationTestTrait` and `IntegrationTestCaseTrait`.
-This method enables services injected with the [/development/dependency-injection](development/dependency-injection.md) container to be replaced with mock or stub objects.
+This method enables services injected with the [Dependency Injection](../development/dependency-injection.md) container to be replaced with mock or stub objects.

 ### View